byrd-laif/soilMakers/readme.md

 #### *Examining ecologic behaviors; Conservation as a consequence of lifestyle / production.*

-**Projecting ones lifestyle into a future possibility, living the creative process and designing a living that feeds the Soul, honors the Soil and pays the Bills.**
+**Projecting ones lifestyle into a future possibility, living the creative process, and designing a living that feeds the Soul and honors the Soil, that pays the Bills.**

 **Loss of biodiversity is directly related to the lifestyles of human beings.**

 **It's time to start comparing consumption and lifestyle, and checking this against nature's ability to provide for this consumption.
 Humans have destroyed and continue to destroy the habitats of species on a daily basis.
 It's time to own up to the realities of what that translates to for the generations to come, aesthetically and otherwise.
 It's time to be *Ecologically Realistic* and get back to the *heart* of what *life* is all about.**

 #### *This is about honesty and responsibility.
-Honesty meaning admitting to what is.
-Responsibility meaning not blaming it on anybody else.*
+Honesty; admitting to what is.
+Responsibility; not blaming anybody else.*

 ## Environ-Mental Health ~ *Learning to live in the light of Nature.*